What Student Understanding Means and How To Measure It

-Wiggins and Tighe, in their oft quoted book Understanding by Design, caution us to not use the word ‘understanding’ too loosely.
+What is student understanding and how do we measure it?
+What sets the master teacher apart from the amateur?
+The masters have perfected assessment for understanding, rather than simply knowledge.
+However, in their oft-quoted book Understanding by Design, Grant Wiggins and Jay McTighe caution us to not use the word ‘understanding’ too loosely.
 They urge us to be “mindful of our tendency to use the words understand and know interchangeably.”

-- Have perspective
+- Having perspective

-- Have self-knowledge
+- Having self-knowledge

 - Explain the reasons for the drafting of the Declaration of Independence.